Bali – Family-Friendly Sea Turtle Rescue

 Besides the regular tasks, volunteers will feed and treat the hatchlings until they are strong (8-12 months).
 They schedule releases for those hatchlings each Friday.

-Please Note: Volunteer activities and schedules can change based on the needs of the project.
+Please Note: Depending on the age and abilities of the kids, the local project coordinator and hatchery staff will assign tasks accordingly.
+Volunteer activities and schedules can change based on the needs of the project.

 Holidays: While the project remains open throughout the year, activities and volunteer schedules may vary on the holidays.
 The educational awareness classes, where volunteers conduct outreach to local schools, do not take place during school holidays.
 For specific dates, please consult with our placement coordinators.